SunsetWan/translationArchive/Episode 6.md

 <v Kateryna Gridina>that something will go wrong, that I can think you can start experiment with it.
 But for example, in Zalando, when you have 40,000,000 users, it's very risky to introduce something like that.
 And it will break in a moment and you will not be able to fix it because of the review ~~protests and so on and so forth.~~ So we cannot treat the business in the same time.
 And one big disadvantage that I think is also stopping a lot of people to use it is that we don't have backwards compatibility to previous OS versions.
 And we have so many users that use iOS 11 or iOS 12.
 And I guess this will be the biggest issue in the future.
 So I expect like maybe in one year we would be able to started up some features from SwiftUI.

 00:22:36.073 --> 00:22:59.913
-<v Paul Hudson>_But then why did you adopt first base, an apple and standing still?_ Now there will be working extremely hard between now and GM You know the poor SwiftUI.
+<v Paul Hudson>_[unclear]But then why did you adopt first base, an apple and standing still?_ Now there will be working extremely hard between now and GM You know the poor SwiftUI.
 I'm sure working every possible hour every day get stuff done.
 But then next year we presume you see SwiftUI collection views or SwiftUI other stuff.
 You know, I don't know about that, Not the way iOS 14 to get this stuff.
 You're always waiting for the next sort of thing.
 Really?

 00:23:00.013 --> 00:23:50.244
 <v Kateryna Gridina>Yeah, that's true.
 But in the same time, like because we want to cover as many users as we can, we can not take a risk to create at least measure features.
 Maybe we can start to create, like, something experimental.
 So even if they're not, every user is moved to the newest version that we can create something like SwiftUI interface.
 But like crucial feature like check out, for example, it's not possible because we want everybody to use it and I guess, with them adoption of the new technology.
 It's always risky, always want more stability.
 You always want to have better interface.
 You always want to be sure that whatever you develop will work in an hour.
 And I guess not everyone willing to take this risk.